RAbo-Github/caad002x/README.md

    to different languages (English, French, Spanish, Italian, German).
 6) MaterialDesignExample: illustration of the use of Material Design in Android.
 7) MovieManager: illustrates principles of Google's Material Design.
 Usage of ResyclerView.
+8) AddViewsDynamically: an app in which wee can add programatically some TextViews and changing the background color by clicking a button.